 Sample items covered under this policy would include:

 - Scientific Models

 - Farming equipment such as electronic irrigation equipment

 - Single person watercraft such as rowing shells and small sailboats

 - Uniforms for campus groups like band, football, ROTC etc

 Equipment covered under this policy must be scheduled on the inland marine inventory.
 In order to add new equipment to the policy, please complete the Inland Marine Inventory Form.
 To make a change to an already scheduled item, please complete the Inland Marine Inventory Change Form.

 To make a claim for covered property after a loss, please submit a Property Loss Form through your respective Risk Management Contacts.
 They will forward to System Risk Management for processing.
-Should you have further questions, please do not hesitate to contact System Risk Manager Henry Judah or Sr. Insurance Specialist Debbie Smith at 979-458-6330.
+Should you have further questions, please do not hesitate to contact System Risk Manager, Henry Judah, Risk Management Coordinator, Charles Longoria or Sr. Insurance Specialist, Debbie Smith at 979-458-6330.